Takaku Fuke

 Takaku Fuke (冨宅飛駈; January 30, 1969), born Yusuke Fuke (冨宅裕介) is a Japanese professional wrestler and former mixed martial arts fighter.
 He was most notably involved in the early days of Pancrase, at infancy of Mixed Martial Arts in Japan.
 Fight Matrix ranked Takaku Fuke was #2 Heavyweight and #4 Pound-for-Pound best MMA fighter in the world in 1994.

 Background

 Fuke was an active practitioner of judo in high school.
 After graduating from high school in 1989, he became a UWF trainee.
 There, he would train with likes of Tatsuo Nakano and Ken Shamrock.
-Subsequently, he would work for Pro Wrestling Fujiwara Gumi.
+He debuted as a professional wrestler for UWF on August 13, 1990, against Masahito Kakihara.
+After the reborn UWF closed down in November, he would work for Pro Wrestling Fujiwara Gumi.
 While employed with PWFG, he was involved in a proto-MMA match with kickboxer Lawi Napataya.